-If you are in the servant leader structure, the path of least resistance is to exhibit servant leader behavior, because structure demands behavior.
+If you are in the servant leader structure, the path of least resistance is servant leader behavior because structure demands behavior.

-That probably doesn't mean much to you unless you understand what structure is.
-Don’t worry, structure is very practical once you learn a little more about it.
-So, let's talk about structure, because it is a very powerful principle in everyone's life.
+That does not mean much to you unless you understand what structure is.
+Don’t worry; structure is very practical once you learn more about it.
+So, let's talk about structure because it is a compelling principle in everyone's life.

 What you think about drives your actions and feelings!
-And, leaders that think they should focus primarily on results miss the people component - relating.
+And leaders that believe they should focus primarily on results will miss the people component - relating.

 “Structure Demands Behavior”